- Cutting a design into lino needs a certain amount of time, dexterity and focus.

 - Because it is soft, the image quality does deteriorate so limited reuse of the panel.
 Can be good for rough experiments before transferring a particular design onto lino.

 I run printing workshops with all age groups & abilities both as drop in sessions and as part of longer projects.
 I specialise in relief printing rather than screen printing using either polystyrene panels or lino.
+I also run short or drop in sessions in making posters using a selection of pre-made blocks on a particular theme e.g. the women’s rights ones as part of the Gamechangers project.
 Prints can be framed or used to make cards, wrapping paper, book covers or fabric bag patches.